-At the Rincon de la Vieja National Park, you can go on a two-hour hike to the volcano where you can find freshwater lagoons, boiling mud pits, hot springs and waterfalls.
+At the Rincon de la Vieja National Park, you can go on a two-hour hike to the volcano, where you can find freshwater lagoons, boiling mud pits, hot springs, and waterfalls.

-Its diverse flora and fauna is phenomenal, with rare toucanets and exotic orchids among the many species to spot as you trek.
+Its diverse flora and fauna are phenomenal, with rare toucanets and exotic orchids among the many species to spot as you trek.
 In fact, Costa Rica’s national flower – the Guaria Morada orchid – can be found everywhere in this national park.

-Other activities to do here include horseback riding, overnight camping and picnicking.
+Other activities to do here include horseback riding, overnight camping, and picnicking.

 View full blog post: RINCON DE LA VIEJA NATIONAL PARK

 Once you lay your eyes in Nosara for the first time, you might feel unaccustomed to what you see.
 No commercial establishments or beachfront houses can be seen along the beach.

 The area is widely protected, prohibiting any form of infrastructure near the shores.

 The yoga village of Nosara is located in the Nicoya district of the Guanacaste province.
 It is a popular destination for ex-pats, so expect to see many of them – even far more than locals.
 This fact makes Nosara quite an expensive place to travel to.